-I really don’t mind the drinking, but let’s have some rules about this thing of ours.
+I don’t mind the drinking, but let’s have some rules about this thing of ours.
 Can’t we all, as a Disney community, agree on some social norms that we will all follow that will allow you to drink and me not to have to explain to my kids why someone is vomiting in the plants?
 Agreed?
 Okay, let’s give it a try.

-Rule 1: No chanting.
 I get it.
 A group of friends or coworkers get together to drink around the world, and they want to have a good time.
-I even like the t-shirts, but do you need to have a chant going?
+I even like the T-shirts, but do you need to have a chant going?
 Everyone gets it; you’re drunk and want to have fun.
 So be it.
 But you don’t need a group chant every time you enter a new country.
 It’s hard to explain that to the kids.
 Enjoy yourself.
 Chant somewhere else.

-Rule 2: Be cool.
 There’s no need for fights in the Happiest Place on Earth.
 It’s bad enough that there are little girls in Cinderella dresses bawling their eyes out because they’ve been awake for 14 straight hours.
 I don’t need a grown man/woman throwing down in the Mexico Pavilion.
 At the very least, have some common courtesy and take it to the parking lot.

-Rule 3: The kids.
-Let’s just remember for a second that there are A LOT of kids running around these parks.
+Let’s just remember for a second that A LOT of kids are running around these parks.
 When my kids were younger, my wife would take them into the family bathrooms while I went into the men’s room alone.
 One night, she took them into the bathroom in Norway, and when I returned, they were already waiting for me.
 My wife quickly told me it was “closed,” and we moved on.
 It wasn’t close.

 It seems like a good time to come to a general understanding.
 Drinkers get the weekends, and the sort of drinkers with kids get the weekdays.
-Let’s be honest; if you’re heading to EPCOT on a Wednesday afternoon to drink around the world, and you’re not on vacation, you may have a problem.
+Let’s be honest; if you’re heading to EPCOT on a Wednesday afternoon to drink around the world and are not on vacation, you may have a problem.
 Friday night, all day Saturday, and Sunday are now for the drinkers.

 Everyone wins and gets to enjoy themselves, and all the parents out there don’t have to spend thousands of dollars on Disney therapy for their kids.
-One day, when my kids are older, and I don’t have to pay for two extra tickets to the parks, I hope to join your ranks, and I will abide by these rules when my time comes too.
+One day, when my kids are older and I don’t have to pay for two extra tickets to the parks, I hope to join your ranks, and I will abide by these rules when my time comes, too.

-In the meantime, enjoy yourselves, be safe, and please, keep it clean.
+In the meantime, enjoy yourselves, be safe, and please keep it clean.
 Deal?